 With climate change and increased anthropologic activities on the rise, coastline environments and communities will face higher threats.
 Researchers are considering many forms of "green infrastructure" to protect against storm surge, including coral reefs, seagrasses, and mangrove trees.
 Mangroves dissipate wave energy because of flow through their complex prop root system, which effectively enhances turbulent dissipation.
 Working with Dr. Heidi Nepf, I conducted lab experiments to determine the drag coefficient of mangrove trees.
 The drag coefficient is important to calibrate numerical models that can be used to plan future mangrove reforestation projects.

-This research was performed under the direction of Dr. Jorge Abad.
-Through ArcGIS analysis, I have been creating a baseline study for the morphodynamics of the Peruvian Amazon River by performing a spatial and temporal analysis of the river system from 1985-2010.
-The purpose of this research is to understand the migration of the river and the processes that form the river's unique geomorphic characteristics.This research will be important for future development in the Amazon region, because the migration of the river will have huge implications on navigation and accessibility.
+This research was conducted with Dr. Jorge Abad.
+Analyzing satellite imagery on with ArcGIS, I worked to create a baseline study for the morphodynamics of the Peruvian Amazon River by performing a spatial and temporal analysis of the river system from 1985-2010.
+The purpose of this research is to understand the migration of the river and the processes that form the river's unique geomorphic characteristics.
+During the CREAR-ED-SPA course, I learned more about the importance of the river to the surrounding region.This research will be important for future development in the Amazon region, because the migration of the river will have huge implications on navigation and accessibility.

 garciaap (at) mit.edu | Massachusetts Institute of Technology, 77 Massachusetts Ave, Cambridge, MA 02139